Coronavirus Chicago: Big Star restaurant in Wicker Park temporarily closes after employee tests positive for COVID-19

 Restaurant officials said they hope to reopen as soon as it's safe to do so.

-If you or someone you know visited the restaurant recently, CDC advises you get tested for COVID-19 and self-quarantine for 14 days.
+If you or someone you know visited the restaurant over the weekend, the CDC recommends you self-quarantine for at least 14 days and get tested for COVID-19 if you develop symptoms.

 RELATED: Cook County officials release new voluntary guidelines as COVID-19 cases rise